-GDP Annual Growth Rate in Bahrain averaged 3.78 percent from 2000 until 2019, reaching an all time high of 11.43 percent in the fourth quarter of 2010 and a record low of -2.86 percent in the fourth quarter of 2011.
+GDP Annual Growth Rate in Bahrain averaged 3.12 percent from 2000 until 2020, reaching an all time high of 11.43 percent in the fourth quarter of 2010 and a record low of -8.90 percent in the second quarter of 2020.
 This page provides the latest reported value for - Bahrain GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Bahrain GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020.
+Bahrain GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-GDP Annual Growth Rate in Bahrain is expected to be -1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Bahrain to stand at 2.20 in 12 months time.
-In the long-term, the Bahrain GDP Annual Growth Rate is projected to trend around 2.50 percent in 2021, according to our econometric models.
+GDP Annual Growth Rate in Bahrain is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Bahrain to stand at 2.50 in 12 months time.
+In the long-term, the Bahrain GDP Annual Growth Rate is projected to trend around 3.00 percent in 2022 and 2.50 percent in 2023, according to our econometric models.